-But, I do think there are workarounds to somehow remove Blu-ray region code from a protected Blu-ray disc and I already had an answer on Quora.
-Here, in the post, I’d like to expand the topic and offer more possible ways to enjoy region-free Blu-ray on PC and Mac.
+But I do think there are workarounds somehow to remove Blu-ray region code from a protected Blu-ray disc, and I already had an answer on Quora.
+In the post, I’d like to expand the topic and offer more possible ways to enjoy region-free Blu-ray on PC and Mac.

 Workaround 1: Make a Backup

-When I say make a backup, I mean copy Blu-ray to another Blu-ray disc or save as ISO file or folder on the hard drive.
-When copying, the Blu-ray region code will be removed and the copy is region-free for any Blu-ray player or media players.
-And there two programs that I’d like to recommend for you to backup Blu-ray to remove Blu-ray region code.
+When I say make a backup, I mean copy Blu-ray to another Blu-ray disc or save it as an ISO file or folder on the hard drive.
+When copying, the Blu-ray region code will be removed, and the copy is region-free for any Blu-ray player or media player.
+And there are two programs that I’d like to recommend for you to back up Blu-ray to remove the Blu-ray region code.

-With DVDFab, you are able to make a 1:1 Blu-ray backup to another Blu-ray disc and you can also merge or compress Blu-ray disc.
-And to ensure you remove Blu-ray region code, go for Common Settings here and make sure Remove RC is checked in Blu-ray–Blu-ray Protection.
+With DVDFab, you are able to make a 1:1 Blu-ray backup to another Blu-ray disc, and you can also merge or compress a Blu-ray disc.
+And to ensure you remove the Blu-ray region code, go for Common Settings here and make sure Remove RC is checked in Blu-ray–Blu-ray Protection.

 Workaround 2: Rip Blu-ray to MP4 MKV for Playback on Any Media Player

-With workaround 2, there are more choices for you to rip Blu-ray to MP4, MKV, AVI etc for playback on any media players like VLC, IINA, Plex, etc as those videos are no longer protected by the Blu-ray region code.
-And, there are my choices:
+With workaround 2, there are more choices for you to rip Blu-ray to MP4, MKV, AVI, etc., for playback on any media players like VLC, IINA, Plex, etc., as the Blu-ray region code no longer protects those videos.
+And there are my choices:

 You are able to get a free beta key here every two months, and if you find MakeMKV is your very solution for removing Blu-ray region code for you.
 You can support it here: